-When you setup your internet connection at home, ISP providers are automatically configure DNS on the router.
-These default DNS address may vary depends on your service provider and router setting.
-However, this four set of DNS numbers has a critical role on your internet performance, speed and security.
+When you set up your internet connection at home, ISP providers are automatically configured DNS on the router.
+These default DNS addresses may vary depends on your service provider and router setting.
+However, these four sets of DNS numbers has a critical role in your internet performance, speed, and security.

 This article will help you to change your DNS server address to the most famous and secure Public DNS servers that offer better performance and security for your home network.

 What is a Public DNS?